endojs/Jessie/README.md

 TinySES is not intended to run legacy code or code that uses inheritance.

-The TinySES grammar is simple enough to be parsed easily.
-TinySES imposes static validation rules that are easy to check locally, to ensure that objects are tamper-proofed before they escape.
-Statically valid TinySES programs enable sound static analysis of useful safety properties.
-A SES IDE can thereby flag which code is in TinySES and provide sound static analysis info for that code.
+**Jessie** is a dynamic subset of TinySES.
+Jessie and TinySES have the same grammar and static restrictions.
+The Jessie/TinySES grammar is simple enough to be parsed easily.
+Jessie/TinySES imposes static validation rules that are easy to check locally, to ensure that objects are tamper-proofed before they escape.
+Statically valid Jessie/TinySES programs enable sound static analysis of useful safety properties.
+A SES IDE can thereby flag which code is withiin the Jessie static restrictions and provide sound static analysis info for that code.

-**JS-E** is a dynamic subset of TinySES.
-JS-E has the same syntax as TinySES but omits much of JavaScripts semantics and standard library.
-Whereas TinySES is meant to be linked with SES code, JS-E is meant to be used in a standalone implementation.
+The only difference between TinySES and Jessie is that correct TinySES programs may rely on the presence of the entire SES runtime.
+Correct Jessie programs may only rely on a minimal subset of the SES runtime that standalone Jessie implementations can implement for reasonable effort.
+However, correct Jessie programs also cannot rely on the *absence* of the rest of the SES runtime.
+Jessie and TinySES programs may be linked with programs written in SES, and thereby constrained by SES's ocap rules.

+Thus, every correct Jessie program is also a correct TinySES and SES program, and works unmodified within a SES environment run on a normal JavaScript implementation.
+Correct Jessie programs will also run on a standalone implementation of Jessie in which it is linked only with other Jessie code.

+TODO: Cite Defensive JavaScript (DJS) and ProScript, as subsets similar in many way to Jessie.

 **JSON** is a static, absorbed subset of all the languages above.

+JSON achieved universal adoption because
+   * it was a subset of JavaScript, which was already pervasive
+   * it was easy to implement on any language and any platform

-JSON is a universal safe interchange format for data.
-Each language that accepts JSON has its own JSON parser and "compiler" for turning parsed data into data that this language can process.
-Likewise, JS-E is intended as a universal safe interchange formats for data and behavior, i.e., safe mobile code.
-JS-E is small enough to be easily implemented as a compiler or interpreter in a wide range of other languages.
-Of course, JavaScript and all its subsets are already universal safe interchange formats for data and behavior, but only for hosts with a full implementation of JavaScript.
+Likewise, Jessie is small enough to be easily implemented as a compiler or interpreter in a wide range of other languages and platforms.
+Its character resembles a simple Scheme with records.

-## TinySES as a syntactic subset of SES
+## Jessie as a subset of SES

-The [TinySES grammar](src/tinyses.js) is based on the [ECMAScript 2017 Grammar Summary](http://www.ecma-international.org/ecma-262/8.0/#sec-grammar-summary).
+The [Jessie grammar](src/tinyses.js) is based on the [ECMAScript 2017 Grammar Summary](http://www.ecma-international.org/ecma-262/8.0/#sec-grammar-summary).
-Unlike the Ecma page, lexical productions in the TinySES grammar are named in all upper case.
+Unlike the Ecma page, lexical productions in the Jessie grammar are named in all upper case.

-Unlike EcmaScript and SES, TinySES has no semicolon insertion, and so does not need a parser able to handle that.
-However, TinySES must impose the `NO_NEWLINE` constraints from EcmaScript, so that every non-rejected TinySES program is accepted as the same SES program. `NO_NEWLINE` is a lexical-level placeholder that must never consume anything.
+Unlike EcmaScript and SES, Jessie has no semicolon insertion, and so does not need a parser able to handle that.
+However, Jessie must impose the `NO_NEWLINE` constraints from EcmaScript, so that every non-rejected Jessie program is accepted as the same SES program. `NO_NEWLINE` is a lexical-level placeholder that must never consume anything.
 It should fail if the whitespace to skip over contains a newline.
 TODO: Currently this placeholder always succeeds.

-TinySES omits the `RegularExpressionLiteral`.
-Some TinySES environments may instead include the [`RegExp.make`](https://github.com/mikesamuel/regexp-make-js) template string tag.
+Jessie omits the `RegularExpressionLiteral`.
+Some Jessie environments may instead include the [`RegExp.make`](https://github.com/mikesamuel/regexp-make-js) template string tag.
 By omitting `RegularExpressionLiteral` and automatic semicolon insertion, our lexical grammar avoids the context dependencies that are most difficult for JavaScript lexers.

-In TinySES, all reserved words are unconditionally reserved.
+In Jessie, all reserved words are unconditionally reserved.
 By contrast, in EcmaScript and SES, `yield`, `await`, `implements`, etc are conditionally reserved.
 Thus we avoid the need for parameterized lexical-level productions.

-TinySES omits both the `in` expression and the for/in loop, and thus avoids the need for parameterized parser-level productions.
+Jessie omits both the `in` expression and the for/in loop, and thus avoids the need for parameterized parser-level productions.